nphorsley59/survival-model/README.md

 I found that being alone or being in a group of more than four seemed to decrease a passenger's chance of surviving.
 I engineered a new feature, 'Connections', and binned it based on these findings (group size of 1, 2-4, and >4).

 #### 3.2.
 Complete 'Age'
 Passenger age was unknown for ~20% of the dataset.
 I grouped passengers with known age by 'Sex', 'Title', and 'Class' - features correlated with 'Age' - and calculated the median age for each combination.
 Then, to complete 'Age', I filled all passenger records of unknown age with the appropriate group median (matching 'Sex', 'Title' and 'Class').
+I got this idea from a Kaggle notebook by Manav Sehgal<sup>4</sup>.

 **Figure 10.** The loop used to complete 'Age'.<br>